 This program affords students who for a variety of reasons may not have been able to achieve the GPA and MCAT scores required for admission to most U.S. Medical schools, an opportunity to realize their goal of earning an M.D.

 The Pre-Health Professional Advisors act as an essential resource for students who hold a baccalaureate degree but do not have the science courses necessary to qualify for admission to a professional school.
-They now have a platform at UWF for taking the courses necessary to make successful application to medical, dental, veterinary, pharmacy, physical therapy and other professional schools in the health sciences arena.
-The resources open a broad mosaic of support for these students which includes the Pre-Health Professional Advisory Committee, the Pre-Health Professional Advisors, as well as access to the five pre-professional student organizations.
+They now have a platform at UWF for taking the courses necessary to make a successful application to medical, dental, veterinary, pharmacy, physical therapy and other professional schools in the health sciences arena.

 Argo-Noles Medical Mentors Program